- Everest Base Camp elevation and altitude profile

 The village is sparsely populated with a few tea houses run by local people.
 Trekkers have plenty of things to do here, including a short tour of Buddhist shrines and discerning unique flora and fauna.

 Max Elevation: we do not gain height this day

 In light of its inevitable charm and magnificence, trekkers find it impossible to leave Dingboche without spending a day.
 It’s probably why most hikers take a day off for a self-guided village tour.

 Dingboche is known for its simplistic yet regal beauty with scintillating mountains, deep green forests, and stiff rock cliffs.
 Trekkers stop by the village to watch the glorious Imja Tse and Ama Dablam.
 They make the most of their stop at the small hamlet by catching a glimpse of the beautiful color palette of sunrise and the unspoiled beauty of Mt.
 Everest.

 There’s a helipad on the west of the Imja River, which allows visitors to take a flight and reach the village in no time.
 Those who’re pressed for time take a private aircraft for the getaway to the deserted mountain.

 Max Elevation: 4,938 m

 Crushing the lofty hills and steep slopes of Khumbu Valley to dwell at an altitude of 4,900 meters is quite bold of hikers.
 But, since it’s Lobuche and its sweeping mountainous view, the suffering is still worth it.

-Trekking the settlement is arguably the coolest thing provided endless marvels and heart-warming views.
-Adding to the classic beauty of Lobuche is surrounding hills and gorges, which provides a scene to watch.
+Trekking the settlement is arguably the coolest thing providing endless marvels and heart-warming views.
+Adding to the classic beauty of Lobuche are surrounding hills and gorges, which provide a scene to watch.